Negativland: 1990s

-In August 2007, Joyce provided an audio cassette copy of the Mondo 2000 interview with Evans to the U2 fan website U2Interview.com.

-The "U2" single (along with other related material) was re-released in 2001 on a "bootleg" album entitled These Guys Are from England and Who Gives a Shit, released on "Seelard Records" (a parody of Negativland's record label Seeland Records).
-Negativland may have themselves been responsible for the re-release; although the Negativland website refers to this release as a bootleg, it is available from major retailers like Best Buy, Amazon, and Tower Records, as well as Negativland's own mail-order business.
+The U2 EP (along with other related material) was re-released in 2001 on a "bootleg" album entitled These Guys Are from England and Who Gives a Shit, released on "Seelard Records" (a parody of Negativland's record label Seeland Records).
+Negativland themselves may have been responsible for the re-release; although their website refers to this release as a bootleg, it is available from major retailers like Best Buy, Amazon, and Tower Records, as well as Negativland's own mail-order business.

-Negativland are interested in intellectual property rights, and argue that their use of U2's and others' material falls under the fair use clause.
-In 1995, they released a book, with accompanying CD, called Fair Use: The Story of the Letter U and the Numeral 2, about the whole U2 incident (from Island Records first suing Negativland for the release to Negativland gaining back control of their work four years later).
+Negativland are interested in intellectual property rights and argue that their use of U2's and others' material falls under the fair use clause.
+In 1995, they released a book with an accompanying CD, called Fair Use: The Story of the Letter U and the Numeral 2, about the entire U2 incident, from Island Records suing Negativland to Negativland gaining back control of their work four years later.
 The book ends with a large appendix of essays about fair use and copyright by Negativland and others, telling the story with newspaper clippings, court papers, faxes, press releases and other documents arranged in chronological order.

-The Negativland-Island lawsuit was followed by another one brought on between Negativland and SST, which served to sever all remaining ties the two had.
-To get back at Negativland (while wryly circumventing their name), SST founder Greg Ginn later released the Negativ(e)land: Live on Tour album on SST.
+The lawsuit was followed by another one brought on between Negativland and SST, which served to sever all remaining ties the two had.
+SST founder Greg Ginn later released the album Negativ(e)land: Live on Tour on SST against the band's wishes.

 Negativland were the main subjects of Craig Baldwin's documentary Sonic Outlaws, detailing the use of culture jamming to subvert the messages of more traditional media outlets.
 They also made an appearance in Brett Gaylor's 2009 copyright issue documentary, RiP!: A Remix Manifesto.

-ABCs and Teletubbies

-In 1999 Negativland collaborated with UK anarchist band Chumbawamba to produce the EP The ABCs of Anarchism, which is largely based around the writings of Alexander Berkman and cut-up versions of Chumbawamba's hit song "Tubthumping", the theme tune to the children's program Teletubbies and the Sex Pistols' "Anarchy in the UK".
+In 1999 Negativland collaborated with British anarchist band Chumbawamba to produce the EP The ABCs of Anarchism, which is largely based around the writings of Alexander Berkman, cut-up versions of Chumbawamba's hit song "Tubthumping", the theme tune to the children's program Teletubbies and the Sex Pistols' "Anarchy in the UK".